 Just come on up, just show up.

-And the DEA administrator flew in for this too.
+And the DEA administrator flew in for this, too.

-Um, you know, and they'll talk about some of the things that they want to do.
+You know, and they'll talk about some of the things that they want to do.

-So it's it's a it's a it's a big event.
+So it's a big event.

 You know, it's a big event.

-We really we hope a lot of people show uh you know, show support for the first lady because it, you know, she's a very busy person for her to take time out of her her schedule and her be best initiative to come and you know talk to people and and she realizes how how big uh uh of an issue this is, and so let's support her too by like getting a big big crowd, big pro-Trump crowd.
+We really, we hope a lot of people show support for the first lady because, you know, she's a very busy person for her to take time out of her schedule and her Be Best initiative to come and talk to people.

 Well, listen, Eric, I love you for what you're doing.

-Um you're a dear friend, and uh no parent, as you said, this can happen to anybody, and every parent needs to know this.
+And no parent, as you said, this can happen to anybody.

-And it but I I know it's every parent's fear because I have too many friends and we all have kids and we're all scared to death, and it gets worse as they get older.
+And I know it's every parent's fear because I have too many friends.

-And I hope a lot of people.
+And our very best that I hope a lot of people.

 A good, good pro-Trump conservative who happens to be, you know, Mr. Vegas for 50 years.